Motspur Park: Former BBC sports ground

 The BBC Club had been introduced by John Reith, 1st Baron Reith General Manager & Director-General of the BBC in 1924 and expanded in 1929 with the development of a purpose built and extensive 21-acre sports ground at Motspur Park.
 By June 1930, 400 of the 600 Head Office staff were club members.

 The clubhouse was built in 1929 as a colonial style pavilion complete with clock tower.
-The grounds were laid out with the help of Bert Lock an English cricketer and prominent groundsman, included four football pitches, six tennis courts, one hockey pitch, one rugby pitch, two cricket squares, and a rifle range.
-The BBC moved from its original home at Savoy Hill off the Strand to purpose built premises at Broadcasting House in Langham Place in 1932.
-The ground also hosted a Model Railway Club, a 5-inch live steam track used to run parallel to the railway line opposite to the location of the gas towers.
+The grounds were laid out with the help of Bert Lock, an English cricketer and prominent groundsman, included four football pitches, six tennis courts, one hockey pitch, one rugby pitch, two cricket squares, and a rifle range.
+The BBC moved from its original home at Savoy Hill off the Strand to purpose-built premises at Broadcasting House in Langham Place in 1932.
+The ground also hosted a Model Railway Club; a 5-inch live steam track used to run parallel to the railway line opposite to the location of the gas towers.
 It was later relocated behind tennis courts.
-The BBC would host annual summer events, and bonfire and fireworks party early November.
+The BBC would host annual summer events, and a bonfire and fireworks party in early November.

-In 1948, the Cambridge university athlete John Mark (athlete) was chosen to carry the Olympic Torch the final leg of its journey into Wembley Stadium and lit the flame in its specially designed bowl.
+In 1948, the Cambridge university athlete John Mark (athlete) was chosen to carry the Olympic torch for the final leg of its journey into Wembley Stadium and light the flame in its specially designed bowl.
 He did his initial training for this event in strict secrecy at the BBC sports ground in Motspur Park.

-In later days it occasionally featured in BBC comedy series such as Monty Python's Flying Circus (1969-1974) and The Two Ronnies (1971-1987).
-The grounds and buildings were sold by the BBC in July 2000, to Hawkesbrook Leisure Group, who took a lease to run Motspur Park as a commercial venture, which included providing services to the BBC Club, but the company ran into financial difficulties.
-In July 2004, the club closed, with the loss of all facilities to Club members.
+In later days it occasionally featured in BBC comedy series such as Monty Python's Flying Circus (1969–1974) and The Two Ronnies (1971–1987).

+The grounds and buildings were sold by the BBC in July 2000 to Hawkesbrook Leisure Group, who took a lease to run Motspur Park as a commercial venture, which included providing services to the BBC Club, but the company ran into financial difficulties.
+In July 2004, the club closed, with the loss of all facilities to club members.
 In 2005, it was purchased by Irishman Ben Dunne (entrepreneur) for £3 million.
-However a series of planning disputes left it derelict for many years, until a devastating Clubhouse fire in July 2016.
+However, a series of planning disputes left it derelict for many years, until a devastating clubhouse fire in July 2016.

 The extensive grounds were obtained by Fulham F.C in 2018 as a satellite training ground.

+Sport

+The area is home to a number of amateur sports clubs playing rugby union, football, cricket and Aussie Rules amongst others.